 I just love flaxseed, and one I supplement with daily.
 Flaxseed has an amazing amount of benefits to help promote overall health.
 In saying that, how can one find flaxseed?
 What actual benefits does organic flaxseed provide?
 Can it help prevent your blood sugars from spiking?
 For that and much, much more, continue reading!

-Flaxseed oil is an excellent supplement that supports the body’s vital systems.
+As an oil it is an excellent supplement that supports the body’s vital systems.
 It is rich in the omega-3 essential fatty acid alpha-linolenic acid, or ALA.
 Although omega-3s are crucial to human health, they are not manufactured by the body, so it’s important to get a steady supply through dietary sources and supplements.

 There are two types of essential fatty acids, omega-3 and omega-6.
 Most Americans get enough omega-6 fatty acids from dietary sources such as meat, eggs and dairy.
 Omega-3s are necessary for growth, heart health and brain function, but many of us do not get enough of them from dietary sources.
 MayoClinic.com reports that multiple studies have shown that omega-3 supplements may lower the risk of cardiovascular disease.